bladeacer/ObsiThemeRef/docs/index.md

 ## FAQ
 Here are some frequently asked questions.

-### About the difficulty of the scoring system
+### About the old scoring system
-The scoring system was made so that the themes with the higher scores are as close to almost objectively perfect as possible, other than aesthetic preferences.
+Henceforth, the scoring system will be delegated as second class.
+It shall be changed merely to serve as a reference, which is what this site should be.
+This will be replaced by a reference criteria.

-For reference, take a look at [the scoring example](./scoring-system/index.md#scoring-example) provided.
+For reference, take a look at [the criteria example](./reference-criteria/index.md#criteria-example) provided.

 ### Theme x has a score that is too low or high, how do I suggest changes?
 Open a GitHub Discussion directly at the theme's page from this site.